 Salt Lake City features a wide range of dining options, live music, two large modern malls, a diverse array of specialty stores, art galleries, professional symphony, opera, theater, dance, and cultural and ethnic festivals.
 It was rated as having the “No. 5 Best Downtown in America” by Livability.com in recent years.

 The city played host to the 2002 Winter Olympics.
 The opening and closing ceremonies and the athletes’ village were located on the U. campus.
 Salt Lake City annually joins forces with nearby resort town Park City to host the Sundance Film Festival.

-Professional sports franchises in Salt Lake City include the Utah Jazz of the NBA, Real Salt Lake of Major League Soccer and Utah Royals of the National Women's Soccer League.
-Other franchises are the Salt Lake Bees (AAA baseball), Utah Grizzlies (hockey), Utah Warriors (Major League Rugby), the Salt Lake Monarchs (USL soccer).
+Professional sports franchises in Salt Lake City include the Utah Jazz of the NBA, Real Salt Lake of Major League Soccer and Utah Royals of the National Women’s Soccer League.
+Other franchises are the Salt Lake Bees (AAA baseball), Utah Grizzlies (hockey), Utah Warriors (Major League Rugby) and Real Monarchs (USL soccer).

 Some of the best skiing, fly fishing, hiking, mountain biking, rock climbing and river running found anywhere in the world is easily accessible.
-Eleven major ski resorts are within an hour drive from "Ski City."
-A pair of those resorts were listed among the "Top 10 in North America" by Forbes in November 2018, including No. 3 Snowbird and No. 4 Alta.
-Ten national parks are within a day's drive.
+Eleven major ski resorts are within an hour drive from “Ski City” with Snowbird and Alta annually ranked among the “Top 10 in North America” by Forbes.
+Ten national parks are within a day’s drive.

-With so many recreational opportunities so readily available, Salt Lake was recognized as the eighth fittest city in America by the Huffington Post and first for life expectancy by Livability.com in 2016.
+With so many recreational opportunities so readily available, Salt Lake was recognized as the eighth-fittest city in America by the Huffington Post and first for life expectancy by Livability.com.